Plan sponsors may use this Voluntary Correction Program (VCP) Submission Kit if they:

 VCP User fee

+VCP submissions are not free.
+A user fee must be paid by the employer who sponsors the retirement plan that was not timely amended.
 The applicable user fee is based on the total amount of assets in your plan.
 See the VCP Fee Schedule.

-Mail your VCP submission
+Make your VCP submission via Pay.gov

 What happens next?